 Yizkor provides a remembrance opportunity to those members of the congregation whose loved ones have died.
 Beth Tzedec publishes a booklet with Yizkor prayers and other special readings which includes the opportunity to memorialize loved ones each year.

 Beth Tzedec provides the opportunity to purchase a memorial plaque in the sanctuary on special wall tablets.
 Lights are kindled beside the plaque in observance of Yahrtzeit.
-To order memorial plaques, please contact Maya Vasserman at 416-781-3514 ext.
-216.
+To order memorial plaques, please complete this form or contact Lorne Hanick at 416-781-3514 ext.
+240.